OneLif2/STM32_encoder_simulator_project/README.md

 ##  Example 1 - STM32 UART DMA || Receive, Compare and Transmit unknown length DATA

 ### <u>Features</u> :
 1.)
-Using serial monitor of Arduino IDE to receive and Transmit data;
+Support using serial monitor of Arduino IDE or CP2102 UART to USB module to receive and Transmit data;

 2.)
 STM32 will keep sending the messge(counter value) to Arduino;